QuantLet/SPL/SAHeart/SAHeart_Q6_Cooks_Distance/readme.md

 a classical empirical paper using recent statistical methods.
 Thereby, capabilities of using of the statistical programming language R will be demonstrated.'

-Keywords : South African Heart Disease, Fisher Linear Discriminant, Logistic Regression, Leave-one-out Cross-Validation, Cook’s Distance
+Keywords : South African Heart Disease, Fisher's Linear Discriminant, Logistic Regression, Leave-one-out Cross-Validation, Cook’s Distance

 Author : Lukas Bargel, Adrian Rolf and Felix Vala